Visit the Albuquerque Museum to see the following exhibitions now on display.

 Summer Artist in Residence: Ernest Doty

 For the fourth year, the Albuquerque Museum has invited an artist to create a temporary intervention in the Museum’s lobby.
-From Tuesday, July 15 through Friday, July 25, Albuquerque born and raised artist Ernest Doty will paint a site-specific work of art at the museum.
+In July 2014, Albuquerque-born and raised artist Ernest Doty painted a site-specific work of art at the museum.
 Doty, who now lives in Oakland, California, works primarily in aerosol paint and is nationally respected as a creator of large scale outdoor paintings.
-During each work day he will develop the painted surfaces outside in the Museum’s amphitheater and collaborate with Museum staff to install the individual parts in the lobby.
+During each work day he developed the painted surfaces outside in the Museum’s amphitheater and collaborated with Museum staff to install the individual parts in the lobby.

 July 12, 2014-January 2015